 Plan Description - The State also provides postemployment medical and prescription drug benefits to employees and dependents through CalPERS under the Public Employees' Medical and Hospital Care Act, and dental benefits under the State Employees' Dental Care Act.
 The State, and certain bargaining units and judicial employees (valuation groups) have agreed to prefund retiree healthcare benefits.
-Assets are held in separate accounts by valuation group within the California Employers' Retiree Benefit Trust (CERBT) administered by CalPERS, an agent multiple-employer defined benefit other postemployment benefits plan (State's Substantive Plan).
+Assets are held in separate accounts by valuation group within the California Employers' Retiree Benefit Trust (CERBT) administered by CalPERS, an agent multiple-employer defined benefit other postemployment benefits plan (State Substantive Plan, or Plan).
 Assets within each valuation group benefit retirees and dependents associated with that valuation group.
-CalPERS reports on the CERBT as part of it separately issued annual financial statements, which can be obtained from CalPERS on its website at www.CalPERS.ca.gov.
+CalPERS reports on the CERBT as part of its separately issued annual financial statements, which can be obtained from CalPERS on its website at www.CalPERS.ca.gov.

-The State has identified 25 separate valuation groups within the State Substantive Plan.
-For the measurement date June 30, 2018, for each agency and/or fund, the SCO determined the proportion of OPEB employer contributions attributable to employees within these valuation groups.
-For the measurement date June 30, 2017, for each agency and/or fund, the SCO determined the proportion of pensionable compensation attributable to employees with these valuation groups.
-SCO then used these proportions to allocate the OPEB accounting elements from the June 30, 2018, and June 30, 2017, respectively, State of California Retiree Health Benefits Program Actuarial Valuation Report to State agencies and their funds.
+The State has identified 25 separate valuation groups within the Plan.
+For each agency and/or fund, the SCO determined the proportion of OPEB employer contributions attributable to employees within these valuation groups.
+SCO then used these proportions to allocate the OPEB accounting elements from the June 30, 2019, and June 30, 2018, respectively, State of California Retiree Health Benefits Program Actuarial Valuation Report to state agencies and their funds.

 Benefits Provided - In accordance with the California Government Code, the State generally pays 100% of the health insurance premium cost for annuitants, plus 90% of the additional premium required for the enrollment of family members of annuitants.
 The State generally pays all or a portion of the dental insurance premium cost for annuitants, depending upon the completed years of credited state service at retirement and the dental coverage selected.
-The maximum 2018 monthly State contribution was \$725 for one-party, \$1,377 for two-party coverage, and \$1,766 for family coverage.
-The maximum 2017 monthly State contribution was \$707 for one-party, \$1,349 for two-party coverage, and \$1,727 for family coverage.
+The maximum 2019 monthly state contribution was \$734 for one-party coverage, \$1,398 for two-party coverage, and \$1,788 for family coverage.
+The maximum 2018 monthly State contribution was \$725 for one-party coverage, \$1,377 for two-party coverage, and \$1,766 for family coverage.
 To be eligible for these benefits, primary government first-tier plan annuitants must retire on or after age 50 with at least five years of service, and second tier plan annuitants must retire on or after age 55 with at least 10 years of service.
 In addition, annuitants must retire within 120 days of separation from employment to be eligible to receive these benefits.